brunobaudry/moodle-local_coursetranslator/README.md

 [Multi-Language Content (v2)](https://moodle.org/plugins/filter_multilang2) is a dependency of this plugin and will not work without it.

+## Fork

+This is a fork of Jamfire's https://github.com/jamfire/moodle-local_coursetranslator which was left deprecated with https://github.com/jamfire/moodle-filter_autotranslate for replacement.
+Though going the filter way is most probably the best way for auto translation, we found useful to improve this one adding the necessary "revision" step as Machine translation will never be 100% accurate specially in the context of knowledge transmission where accuracy is mandatory.

 ## Installation

 Clone or [download](https://github.com/brunobaudry/moodle-local_coursetranslator/releases) this plugin to ```/moodlewww/local/coursetranslator``` and run through the database